-Why do I have orange mucus coming from my nose?
+"Why do I have orange mucus coming from my nose?"

 About 1 week ago, I went to my doctor with unusual coughing and chest pain, I was diagnosed with pneumonia.
 I must have caught it early on, because it didn't feel too bad.
 Was prescribed 5-day Z-pack, finished my last dose yesterday.
 I'm feeling better, but I can tell my lungs are still healing.
 Today, I felt my nose run, and blew out watery orange mucus.
 What does this mean?
 This could be unrelated, but I did notice yesterday, the right, upper section of my teeth felt sore (like with a sinus infection), but I have not had any other sinus-infection like symptoms.

 Now, orange mucous can be a sign that you have a sinus infection, although it is only one sign.
 Often, if you are recovering from one illness and start to have more symptoms of increased nasal drainage, nasal congestion, or other nasal complaints (such as the tooth pain that you are describing), this could be a sign that you have developed a secondary sinus infection.
 If you have no other symptoms, then you should be able to follow up with your doctor as previously arranged for your pneumonia.
 Some people will find that a few days of using a nasal saline irrigation, coupled with over the counter nasal sprays such as Afrin, will yield significant benefit.
 Make sure not to use the nasal spray for more than a few days, however.
 Please speak with your doctor for more information and full follow up from your pneumonia and new symptoms.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.